John Synge (rugby union)

 John Samuel Synge (12 July 1906 — 26 August 1982) was an Irish international rugby union player.

 Synge, born in Dublin, was educated at St Columba's College and Clare College, Cambridge.
+His parents were Samuel Synge and Mary Harmar, both physicians and medical missionaries to China.

 A Cambridge rugby blue, Synge was a robust forward who was at his best on the loose and gained his only Ireland cap as a wing-forward, deputing for Charles Payne against Scotland at Lansdowne Road in 1929.